 "Don't mess with success" - that's the mantra to which Acura adhered while redesigning its best-selling model, the midsized, seven-passenger MDX luxury crossover.
-At first glance, nothing about the new model will offend or surprise current MDX owners, but the familiar exterior hides a number of useful new tech features, a more versatile cabin and a significantly more efficient powertrain.
+At first glance, nothing about the latest model will offend or surprise current MDX owners, but the familiar exterior hides a number of useful new tech features, a more versatile cabin and a significantly more efficient powertrain.

-Precious little has changed in terms of the crossover's basic shape, but revised details, such as smaller fender flares and fluid character lines, make for a fresh and attractive appearance.
+Precious little has changed in terms of the MDX's basic shape, but revised details, such as smaller fender flares and fluid character lines, make for a fresh and attractive appearance.
 LED jewel array headlamps lend a futuristic air to the front end, and a tastefully understated rendition of Acura's "beak" grille provides a finishing touch.

 Well-styled sheetmetal can turn heads, but it's the interior that consumers have to spend extended periods of time with on a daily basis.
 Recognizing this, Acura put a great deal of effort into making the cabin a comfortable and user-friendly space.
 The dashboard has been completely reimagined and now boasts a unique two-tier LCD screen setup that looks cutting-edge and reduces the number of buttons from 41 in the old MDX to just nine.
 The eight-inch upper unit displays navigation information, while below that is a seven-inch touchscreen that furnishes access to climate control, entertainment, and navigation functions.